m0re4u/turbo-goggles/README.md

 ## Plotting
-GNUplot scripts for visualizing the performance of my models.
+GNUplot scripts for visualizing the performance of my models, and a big python plotter to mass create plots from tensorboard progress.

+Required packages:
+- matplotlib
+- numpy

 ## Train diagnostic
 Files for training the diagnostic classifier over the hidden state of the ACModel LSTM.
-Additional functionality include gathering experience for datasets, examining the output of the trained models and online evaluation in the RL setting.
+Additional functionality include gathering experience for datasets, examining the output of the trained models and online evaluation in the RL setting, as well as zero-shot and transfer learning experiments.

+Also contains evaluation script for the diagnostic classifier for the creation of a confusion matrix.

 Required packages:
 - torch